Connection Acquisition Timeout Strategies

 Validation queries executed on checkout add measurable overhead to acquisition paths.
 Health-check queries and DNS resolution delays can masquerade as pool timeouts.
 For a detailed breakdown of how pooling modes impact checkout latency, review PgBouncer Transaction vs Statement Pooling.

 When deploying AWS RDS Proxy or similar managed services, validation overhead requires explicit timeout buffer adjustments.
-See Configuring connection validation queries for AWS RDS Proxy for implementation specifics.
+See Configuring Connection Validation Queries for AWS RDS Proxy for implementation specifics.

 Diagnostic Workflows & Observability Integration